DerrickQuinnKU/oracli/README.md

 `oracli --o4 ../*.jeff`

 Note that stdout and stderr files will be saved to the directory in which you run oracli.

+## Issues

+If you have any problems, email me: derrickquinn [at] ku [dot] edu, or talk to me, or create an issue on github.